dmitrysamodurov/Aspose.Email-Documentation/net/release-notes/release-notes-2023/aspose-email-for-net-23-5-release-notes/_index.md

 ### **Adding the VCardSaveOptions**

-We are added the new class to our API: VCardSaveOptions.
+We added the new class to our API: VCardSaveOptions.
 This class enhances the capabilities of VCard contact management, allowing users to customize the saving behavior when working with vCard files.

 VCardSaveOptions class has the following properties: